Skip to main content

 Key facts: The Shell UK SkillsTransition programme aims to help 15,000 people into jobs with a focus on the energy transition by 2035.

 In alignment with the social investment strategy, Shell UK is helping to upskill, reskill, and empower people to take advantage of emerging opportunities in the energy sector.
-Shell invests in several initiatives across the UK, including Energy Skills Transition Hubs in Aberdeen and Fife in Scotland, and Pembrokeshire in Wales.
-The hubs provide teaching space and equipment demonstrating the latest energy technologies.
-Providing students with the opportunity to learn and refine critical industry skills.
-These include welding and fabrication workshops, virtual control room facilities and lessons in nano grid design technology.
+Shell works with partners providing funding and support to initiatives across the UK, including Energy Transition Skills Hubs in Fife in Scotland, and Pembrokeshire in Wales.
+Shell is also a founding partner of the Energy Transition Skills Hub in Aberdeen.
+The skills hubs provide teaching space and equipment demonstrating the latest energy technologies, giving students the opportunity to learn and refine critical industry skills.
+Offerings include welding and fabrication workshops, virtual control room facilities and lessons in nano grid design technology.
 By expanding regional training capacity and tailoring learning to meet workforce needs and industry demand, the hubs play a vital role in building the skilled talent required to support the UK’s net zero ambitions.
 Together, these initiatives strengthen local capabilities, open new opportunities for workers and students, and help ensure that communities across Scotland and Wales can actively participate in – and benefit from – the evolving energy landscape.

 More in people